cisco-open/DeepVision/docs/intro.md

 ## INTRODUCTION:

-CiscoDeepVision is a comprehensive video analytics system that enables users to monitor and analyze video streams from various sources with ease
+DeepVision is a comprehensive video analytics system that enables users to monitor and analyze video streams from various sources with ease

 ### Features
 * #### Scalable and modular serverless open-source framework